About Dynamic Routing

 Fireware XTM uses the Quagga routing software suite v0.99.18, which supports most routing commands available in more recent versions of Quagga.

-When you enable a dynamic routing protocol, Fireware XTM Web UI automatically adds the required dynamic routing policy.
+When you enable a dynamic routing protocol, the required dynamic routing policy is automatically created.
 The automatically added policies are called:

-In the Fireware XTM Web UI, select System Status > Routes to see the current static and dynamic routes.
+In Fireware Web UI, select System Status > Routes to see the current static and dynamic routes.

 To troubleshoot dynamic routing, you can change the diagnostic log level setting for dynamic routing to generate more log messages about dynamic routing traffic.
 You do this in the diagnostic log level settings for the Networking category.